apache/pulsar-client-go/CONTRIBUTING.md

 $ go mod download
 ```

-When you execute `go mod download`, there may be some libs that cannot be downloaded.
-You can download them by referring to the proxy provided by [GOPROXY.io](https://goproxy.io/).
+If some libs cannot be downloaded when you enter the `go mod download` command, download them by referring to the proxy provided by [GOPROXY.io](https://goproxy.io/).

+## Fork

+Before contributing, you need to fork [pulsar-client-go](https://github.com/apache/pulsar) to your github repository.

-### Contribution flow
+## Contribution flow

 ```bash
 $ git remote add apache git@github.com:apache/pulsar-client-go.git
 // sync with remote master
 $ git checkout master
 $ git fetch apache
 $ git rebase apache/master
 $ git push origin master
 // create PR branch
 $ git checkout -b your_branch
 # do your work, and then